Davma7g/Davma7g/README.md

 - 👋 Hi, I’m @Davma7g [marcie].
 I'm a social media and ecommerse consultant.
 - 👀 I’m interested in learning and growing.
-- 🌱 I’m currently learning marketing, basic HTML and website design, and other ubcattegories that i stumble upon during my journey of helping others.
+- 🌱 I’m currently learning marketing, basic HTML and website design, and other subcattegories that i stumble upon during my journey of helping others.
 - 📫 You can reach me at marcie@cartridgeconnectionak.com

 <!---